BlackRock, Inc. (NYSE:BLK) Shares Sold by Norinchukin Bank The

-Norinchukin Bank The reduced its holdings in BlackRock, Inc. (NYSE:BLK) by 4.5% in the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+Norinchukin Bank The reduced its position in shares of BlackRock, Inc. (NYSE:BLK) by 4.5% during the 3rd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
 The firm owned 4,198 shares of the asset manager’s stock after selling 197 shares during the quarter.
 Norinchukin Bank The’s holdings in BlackRock were worth $2,366,000 at the end of the most recent quarter.

-Several other institutional investors and hedge funds have also bought and sold shares of BLK.
-Clear Harbor Asset Management LLC acquired a new stake in shares of BlackRock in the 3rd quarter valued at approximately $26,000.
-Hall Laurie J Trustee purchased a new position in BlackRock in the 3rd quarter valued at approximately $28,000.
-Prestige Wealth Management Group LLC increased its stake in BlackRock by 125.0% in the 3rd quarter.
-Prestige Wealth Management Group LLC now owns 63 shares of the asset manager’s stock valued at $35,000 after purchasing an additional 35 shares in the last quarter.
-Gradient Investments LLC increased its stake in BlackRock by 40.4% in the 3rd quarter.
-Gradient Investments LLC now owns 73 shares of the asset manager’s stock valued at $41,000 after purchasing an additional 21 shares in the last quarter.
-Finally, Sun Life Financial INC increased its stake in BlackRock by 33.8% in the 2nd quarter.
-Sun Life Financial INC now owns 91 shares of the asset manager’s stock valued at $50,000 after purchasing an additional 23 shares in the last quarter.
-71.18% of the stock is owned by institutional investors and hedge funds.
+A number of other large investors have also recently made changes to their positions in the business.
+CX Institutional boosted its position in shares of BlackRock by 13.0% during the third quarter.
+CX Institutional now owns 139 shares of the asset manager’s stock worth $78,000 after purchasing an additional 16 shares in the last quarter.
+Lyell Wealth Management LP lifted its position in BlackRock by 2.7% in the 2nd quarter.
+Lyell Wealth Management LP now owns 683 shares of the asset manager’s stock valued at $372,000 after acquiring an additional 18 shares in the last quarter.
+Sigma Planning Corp lifted its position in BlackRock by 1.0% in the 2nd quarter.
+Sigma Planning Corp now owns 1,971 shares of the asset manager’s stock valued at $1,073,000 after acquiring an additional 19 shares in the last quarter.
+Beaumont Financial Partners LLC lifted its position in BlackRock by 1.7% in the 3rd quarter.
+Beaumont Financial Partners LLC now owns 1,113 shares of the asset manager’s stock valued at $627,000 after acquiring an additional 19 shares in the last quarter.
+Finally, Wilbanks Smith & Thomas Asset Management LLC lifted its position in BlackRock by 3.6% in the 2nd quarter.
+Wilbanks Smith & Thomas Asset Management LLC now owns 571 shares of the asset manager’s stock valued at $311,000 after acquiring an additional 20 shares in the last quarter.
+71.18% of the stock is currently owned by institutional investors.

+Several equities research analysts recently commented on the stock.
+Citigroup boosted their price objective on shares of BlackRock from $690.00 to $800.00 and gave the company a “buy” rating in a research report on Wednesday, October 14th.
+Morgan Stanley lifted their price target on shares of BlackRock from $652.00 to $686.00 and gave the company an “overweight” rating in a research note on Friday, October 9th.
+BMO Capital Markets lifted their price target on shares of BlackRock from $594.00 to $602.00 and gave the company a “market perform” rating in a research note on Thursday, October 15th.
+They noted that the move was a valuation call.
+Wells Fargo & Company reiterated a “buy” rating on shares of BlackRock in a research note on Wednesday, October 14th.
+Finally, Barclays lifted their price target on shares of BlackRock from $625.00 to $700.00 in a research note on Wednesday, October 14th.
+Three equities research analysts have rated the stock with a hold rating and ten have given a buy rating to the company’s stock.
+BlackRock presently has an average rating of “Buy” and an average target price of $644.58.

+BlackRock (NYSE:BLK) last announced its earnings results on Sunday, October 18th.
+The asset manager reported $9.22 EPS for the quarter, topping the consensus estimate of $7.45 by $1.77.
+The business had revenue of $4.37 billion during the quarter, compared to the consensus estimate of $3.89 billion.
+BlackRock had a net margin of 29.83% and a return on equity of 14.91%.
+BlackRock’s revenue was up 18.3% compared to the same quarter last year.
+During the same quarter in the previous year, the firm posted $7.15 EPS.
+As a group, analysts expect that BlackRock, Inc. will post 32.1 EPS for the current year.

-The firm also recently declared a quarterly dividend, which will be paid on Monday, December 21st.
-Investors of record on Friday, December 4th will be paid a $3.63 dividend.
+The business also recently announced a quarterly dividend, which will be paid on Monday, December 21st.
+Investors of record on Friday, December 4th will be issued a dividend of $3.63 per share.
 This represents a $14.52 annualized dividend and a dividend yield of 2.08%.
-The ex-dividend date of this dividend is Thursday, December 3rd.
-BlackRock’s dividend payout ratio (DPR) is 50.98%.
+The ex-dividend date is Thursday, December 3rd.
+BlackRock’s payout ratio is 50.98%.

-Several equities analysts recently weighed in on BLK shares.
-Wells Fargo & Company reaffirmed a “buy” rating on shares of BlackRock in a research note on Wednesday, October 14th.
-Morgan Stanley raised their price objective on BlackRock from $652.00 to $686.00 and gave the company an “overweight” rating in a research note on Friday, October 9th.
-Deutsche Bank Aktiengesellschaft raised their price target on BlackRock from $685.00 to $795.00 and gave the stock a “buy” rating in a research report on Wednesday, November 11th.
-Barclays raised their price target on BlackRock from $625.00 to $700.00 in a research report on Wednesday, October 14th.
-Finally, Citigroup raised their price target on BlackRock from $690.00 to $800.00 and gave the stock a “buy” rating in a research report on Wednesday, October 14th.
-Three investment analysts have rated the stock with a hold rating and ten have given a buy rating to the stock.
-BlackRock presently has an average rating of “Buy” and an average target price of $644.58.

-In related news, General Counsel Christopher J. Meade sold 699 shares of the business’s stock in a transaction dated Wednesday, November 11th.
-The stock was sold at an average price of $669.79, for a total value of $468,183.21.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
-Also, Director Mark Wiedman sold 3,850 shares of the business’s stock in a transaction dated Monday, October 26th.
-The shares were sold at an average price of $626.47, for a total value of $2,411,909.50.
-The disclosure for this sale can be found here.
-Insiders own 1.42% of the company’s stock.

 BlackRock, Inc is a publicly owned investment manager.
 The firm primarily provides its services to institutional, intermediary, and individual investors including corporate, public, union, and industry pension plans, insurance companies, third-party mutual funds, endowments, public institutions, governments, foundations, charities, sovereign wealth funds, corporations, official institutions, and banks.